Koh Chang was the first Thai island I ever visited.

 Six months earlier, I had sold everything I owned, graduated from university, quit my job, and inched a tentative toe on board a plane.
 Though I had been terrified by the prospect of solo travel, my fears had gradually eased as I’d repeatedly left my comfort zone, and I was finally slipping into my travel groove.

-After half a year on the road, I had travelled to 13 new countries, vanquished my anxiety disorder, and just slid into the DMs of the person who would turn out to be the love of my life.
+After half a year on the road, I had travelled to 13 new countries, developed a strong sense of independence, and just slid into the DMs of the person who would turn out to be the love of my life.
 Not only that, but I had finally arrived in Southeast Asia: the region I’d long been dreaming of visiting.

 I was giddy with joy as I worked hard on chasing down the life I had always dreamed of.